byrnejga/MIDS-W251/wk8/hw/README.md

 ##### Noise
 Noise augmentation introduces either random image variations - like analog TV smow - or uses a blurring algorithm (usually a gaussian) to reduce detail.
 Noisy pictures will help generalization of the trained network.

+### PART 3, Questions:

+#### 1. Image annotations require the coordinates of the objects and their classes; in your option, what is needed for an audio annotation?
+For audio annotation, in addition to the label, we would need the start and end timings of the labelled sound, possibly down to the specific sound sample level - the equivalent of image tagging tightly to the nearest pixel.